 - The claims of cost, output and reward were seen as too prodigious and fantastical at the time

-After the company closed Thomas Earnshaw Jr. went back to selling his father’s chronometers, and Pierre-Frederick Ingold, now bankrupt, travelled to America in the hope that this new nation might be more open-minded to his ideas.
+After the company closed Thomas Earnshaw Jr. went back to selling his father’s chronometers.
+Pierre-Frederick Ingold, now bankrupt, travelled to America; in the hope that this new nation might be more open-minded to his ideas.

 50 years after the company’s closure, Britain sought again to break into the market of mass-manufactured watches, and looked to successful American companies as their model.
 Ironically these American companies were setup using designs of machines and methods that are now largely credited to Pierre-Frederick Ingold’s efforts and ideas.